sonus21/rqueue/docs/configuration/configuration.md

 ## Message converters configuration

-Generally any message can be converted to and from without any problems, though it can be customized by providing an implementation `org.springframework.messaging.converter.MessageConverter`, this message converter must implement both the methods of `MessageConverter` interface.
-Implementation must make sure the return type of method `toMessage` is `Message<String>` while as in the case of `fromMessage` any object can be returned as well.

-We can configure message converter only using application configuration using property `rqueue.message.converter.provider.class=com.example.MyMessageConverterProvider` {: .note}
+To configure the message converter, you can only use application configuration by specifying the property `rqueue.message.converter.provider.class=com.example.MyMessageConverterProvider`.
+This approach allows you to customize message conversion behavior using your own implementation of `org.springframework.messaging.converter.MessageConverter`.
+Typically, this customization ensures that messages can be converted to and from various formats smoothly within your application.

+{: .note}
-MyMessageConverterProvider class must implement `com.github.sonus21.rqueue.converter.MessageConverterProvider` interface.
+MyMessageConverterProvider class must
+implement `com.github.sonus21.rqueue.converter.MessageConverterProvider` interface.

 ```java
 class MyMessageConverterProvider implements MessageConverterProvider {